suizokukan/pimydoc/README.md

 	  --version, -v         show the version and exit --remove, -r          Remove every pimydoc line in all the files of the source directory (default: False)
-	  --securitymode, -s    Security mode : backup files created by Pimdoc are not deleted (default: False)
+	  --securitymode, -s    Security mode : backup files created by Pimydoc are not deleted (default: False)

 #(7) history / future versions